a-ahandani/ah-toc/README.md

 ## Options

-The `TableOfContent` constructor accepts an options object with the following properties:
+The `TableOfContents` constructor accepts an options object with the following properties:

 - `el` (required): The target element for generating the table of contents.
 Must be an HTML element.
 - `attributes` (optional): An array of heading tags to include in the table of contents.
 Defaults to `['h1', 'h2', 'h3', 'h4']`.